 The setting ensures people's freedom from coercion and restraint.

-Compliant Validation methods: ☑ Interview(s) with administrative staff. \square Interview(s) with residents. □ Review of setting's policy and procedure □ Observation during on-site visit □ State license requirements: As required under Mn Statute 144G.42," The assisted living facility must comply with the requirements for the reporting of maltreatment of vulnerable adults in section 626.557.
+- ☑ Interview(s) with administrative staff.

+- \square Interview(s) with residents.

+- ⊠ Review of setting's policy and procedure

+- □ Observation during on-site visit

+- State license requirements: As required under Mn Statute 144G.42," The assisted living facility must comply with the requirements for the reporting of maltreatment of vulnerable adults in section 626.557.
 The facility must establish and implement a written procedure to ensure that all cases of suspected maltreatment are reported.
-And Mn Statue 144G.63, "proper orientation and annual training is given to staff on the Vulnerable Adults Act, as well as the Assisted Living Bill of Rights and staff responsibilities related to ensuring the exercise and protection of those rights."
+And, Mn Statue 144G.63, "proper orientation and annual training is given to staff on the Vulnerable Adults Act, as well as the Assisted Living Bill of Rights and staff responsibilities related to ensuring the exercise and protection of those rights."
 Mn Rule 9555.7200 Subp.2, "Abuse" means: the intentional and nontherapeutic infliction of physical pain or injury, or any persistent course of conduct intended to produce mental or emotional distress".
 The Elderly Waiver plan states, customized living services must, "Ensure that participants are treated with dignity and respect and are free from coercion and restraint."

-Setting's policy/procedure is compliant with HCBS settings rule requirements.
-Both the staff and the residents receive the Assisted Living Bill of Rights which outlines these rights.
+Setting's policy/procedure was reviewed and compliant with HCBS settings rule requirements.

+Residents receive the Assisted Living Bill of Rights which outlines this right.
 Staff receive annual training on the HCBS rights which includes this right.
 Per policy, no restraints are used, and coercion is prohibited.
+Information on the local Ombudsman is available for people that want it.
+Interviews with LADL and staff confirm that staff know that any coercion is strictly prohibited.
+When asked if he ever felt like people were forcing him to do things he didn't want to he said "No, I make my own decisions".